Tuesday, April 12, 2022: Hot and windy with fire weather and storm chances

 FORECAST SUMMARY:

-Cloud cover will decrease as we head throughout the day.
+Fire weather concerns and severe storm chances will return today.
+It will be hot and windy.
+Expect highs in the low to middle 90’s under partly sunny skies.
 A dryline will move west to east before it stalls out in the Eastern Big Country.
 This will give the Western and Central Big Country extreme to critical fire weather as dry air and gusty SW winds move in behind it.
-A RED FLAG WARNING is now in effect from 11:00 a.m. through 9:00 p.m.
-Tuesday for those areas.
+A RED FLAG WARNING is now in effect from 11:00 a.m. through 9:00 p.m. today for those areas.
 The Eastern Big Country and Heartland will feature a chance of storms from the middle afternoon through the middle evening ahead of the aforementioned dry line.
 Severe storms will be possible in those areas.
 The main threat looks to be large hail and damaging winds.
+An isolated tornado cannot be ruled out.

 The dryline will recede to the west tonight.
 As it does, a pacific front will overtake the area.
 This feature will give the Heartland a slight chance of storms.
 Most areas will stay dry as temperatures fall into the low 60’s.
 There will be a gusty south to west southwest wind.